cjcodes/cjcodes.com/content/manager-docs/feedback.md

 #### But what if their feedback got in the way of my promotion?
 It shouldn't.
 I owe this site a doc on my promotion philosophy, but a quick tl;dr is that you should always know how far away you are from your next promotion (up until you're very high up in levels, then it begins to shift to an opportunity model).
 Feedback is the tool that I use along your growth in your current level to push you to reach the next level, not the tool that holds you back.
 If you think you're eligible for a promotion and you don't get it, that's a specific conversation to have with your manager.

-And if you use #2, you should be able to negotiate with your manager a concrete set of actions you can take to make promotion the next cycle.
+And if you use #2, you should be able to negotiate with your manager a concrete set of actions you can take to make promotion in the next cycle.

 [^1]: "Let me Google that for you"